openpracticelibrary/openpracticelibrary/src/pages/practice/new.md

   10. **My unique skills and talents are valued and utilised in my work as part of this team.**

-  Ask your team to score agreement with each statement on a 5 point likert scale similar to the below:
+  Ask your team to score agreement with each statement on a 5 point Likert scale similar to the below:

   1: Strongly disagree